 Step 1.
 Export a suitable image file from gCADPlus

-We recommend printing your design to a PDF writer such as CutePDF or BullZip, open the resultant PDF in Acrobat Reader, set the view to Full Screen Mode (Control + L is the shortcut) and copy a screen grab to the clipboard. once that’s done, paste the clipboard contents into IrfanView and save the resultant file as a png image file.
+Making sure that your gCADPlus design contains a scale bar, we recommend printing the design to a PDF writer such as CutePDF or BullZip from a layout tab with the LWT (lineweight switch on).
+Then open the resultant PDF in Acrobat Reader, set the view to Full Screen Mode (Control + L is the shortcut) and copy a screen grab of the design to the clipboard.
+Once that’s done, paste the clipboard contents into IrfanView and save the resultant file as a png, jpg or tiff image file.
 An example is shown below.
-The image was 1500 pixels wide.
+The image here was 1500 pixels wide.

 The next step is to start SketchUp, choose an appropriate template (units mm or decimal feet) and import the image.
 Here is the above image pasted into SketchUp.

 Step 3: Scale image

 Now use the measure tool to scale the drawing appropriately.

 Save the SketchUp file and start a new SketchUp file.
 As shown in the YouTube movie below, create the model based on the image file exported from gCADPlus.

 How to configure SketchUp (Make) ready for model creation

 We will enhance SketchUp by adding some tools to to enable smooth model building.

 You will find many plugins/extensions can be downloaded from this page: